eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/github.md

-`git status` | this time, to check that everything has been staged `git commit -m "commit message"` | to "take the snapshot". "why" (not "what") `git status` | this time, to check everything is committed `git push origin master` | to share the changes with your remote repo (you will be asked for username and password) `git status` | overkill, to check that local in sync with origin
+`git status` | this time, to check that everything has been staged `git commit -m "commit message"` | to "take the snapshot". "why" (not "what") `git status` | this time, to check everything is committed `git push origin master` | to share the changes with your remote repo (you will be asked for email and password) `git status` | overkill, to check that local in sync with origin

 ## Setting up Credentials